 Import dhcpcd(8) into FreeBSD base.

-This exists in parallel with dhclient(8), which continues to be the default.
+This exists in parallel with both of these existing tools, which continue to be the default.
 This can be changed by:

 Once set as the default, dhcpcd(8) can be used in 2 different modes:

 - Master mode - by setting dhcpcd_enable="YES" in /etc/rc.conf.
 This will enabled dhcpcd(8) for all network interfaces (except those that cannot utilise DHCP - such as firewire, tap and bridge).
 By default, dhcpcd(8) will try to configure DHCPv4 and DHCPv6.
 Consider modifying dhcpcd.conf(5) to further configure per interface settings in this mode.

 - Interface mode - by setting the following parameters in /etc/rc.conf: ifconfig_em0="DHCP" ifconfig_em0_ipv6="DHCP" Setting these will enable DHCPv4 and DHCPv6 respectively on the specified interface.
 These can be set independently of each other. dhcpcd_enable should not be set in this mode (it defaults to "NO").

 Future improvements which could be made to FreeBSD to improve dhcpcd(8):

 - addition of address flags and process id to ifa_msghdr